adam-barnes/digitalframeworks-spring2019/Assignment7.md

 Business professor, Louis Reifschneider, who boasts a 2.6 rating on the prestigious academic website Rate My Professor, donated $160.00 to the president’s campaign in early October 2016.

-The university is understandably outraged.
+The university declined to comment.

 Pitch: According to FEC filings, one professor donated to President Trump’s 2016 campaign.
 Why take the chance?
 I plan to profile a day in the life of this trend setter and obviously loathed professor at Illinois State.